 His neurologist says Lynn has Primary Progressive Multiple Sclerosis, the rarest form of MS. Since his diagnosis in 2006 he has gone from being very healthy and able-bodied to being in a powered wheelchair and unable to do very much without assistance.
 He has a neurogenic bowel and bladder and needs assistance with all activities of daily living.

 For many years I worked remotely and balanced a full-time job with full-time care responsibilities for Lynn.
 Now, I am retired and am fortunate to have a Monday through Friday caregiver to help me provide Lynn’s care while I work on this website as a part-time job to supplement my retirement income.
 It’s still a 24/7 responsibility; however.

 The purpose of this blog is to share with you the challenges and joys I’ve experienced as a caregiver.
 They are often raw and heartfelt and very personal, but sometimes it helps to relate when you feel alone.
 I hope you find some support through this sharing.

 Feel free to comment with your experiences as well.

 In my blog, I sometimes mention medical options, give information about treatments or medications, or explain what I know about a condition, etc. Information provided is based on my limited knowledge of the topics presented and how they apply to Lynn or me.
 Please do not consider this medical advice.
-Everyone’s situation is different, and the only way to make sure you get what you need for your case is to have your efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals provider evaluate you and develop a treatment plan just for you.
+Everyone’s situation is different, and the only way to make sure you get what you need for your case is to have your healthcare provider evaluate you and develop a treatment plan just for you.
 Therefore, please keep in mind the opinions mentioned here are strictly my own.
 The opinions do not represent anyone other than myself and are not a substitute for your doctor.
 Thanks